jharmn/api-standards/api-style-guide.md

 ### Read Single Resource
 A single resource, typically derived from the parent collection of resources (often more detailed than the collection resource items).

-Executing GET should never affect the system, and should not change response on subsequent requests, i.e. it should be idempotent.
+Executing GET should never affect the system, and should not change response on subsequent requests -- i.e. it should be idempotent.

 All identifiers for sensitive data should be non-sequential, and preferrably non-numeric.
-In scenarios where this data might be used as a subordinate to other data, immutable string identifiers should be utilized for easier readability and debugging (i.e. "NAME_OF_VALUE" vs 1421321).
+In scenarios where this data might be used as a subordinate to other data, immutable string identifiers should be utilized for easier readability and debugging (e.g. "NAME_OF_VALUE" vs. 1421321).

 #### URI Template
 	GET /{version}/{namespace}/{resource}/{resource-id}